Jonathan Davies (rugby, born 1962): Return to rugby union

 After the birth of daughter Geena in 1995, Davies' wife Karen was diagnosed with cancer.
 In need of family support, and as rugby union had turned professional, Davies went back to South Wales and signed to play for Cardiff RFC.
 On a guest appearance on A Question of Sport in 1995 he was asked what the biggest change was after returning to rugby union.
 Davies replied: "It's the first time I've been cold for seven years.
 I was never cold playing rugby league."

 After rugby

 Since retiring from rugby, Davies has worked in the media as a commentator and pundit in both codes, mainly for the BBC in both the English and Welsh languages.
+He is known for his spirited support of Wales during commentary and regularly faces accusations of bias from viewers.
 Since 2004 Davies has hosted his own rugby themed chatshow, Jonathan, on S4C, usually before Welsh international matches.
 Davies was also the President of Super League side Crusaders, until 2009, when he was replaced by David Watkins.

+As of 2024, Davies is the brand ambassador for energy efficiency company, Consumer Energy Solutions, based in Swansea.

 He is a supporter of the Wooden Spoon charity.